 Hurricane Florence, made landfall in August as a weakened Category 1 storm and turned into the country’s second rainiest storm in seven decades.
 Florence barreled across the Atlantic and hit the Carolinas, bringing catastrophic flooding rains to the already saturated East Coast, causing coal ash ponds and chicken and hog manure lagoons to overflow, sending pollution into Carolina waterways and causing $38 billion to $50 billion in damage.
 At the same time, 6,000 miles to the west, Hurricane Olivia was on course to hit Hawaii as a strong tropical storm, just weeks after Hurricane Lane dropped more than 50 inches of rain on parts of Hawaii Island and Maui.

-Hurricanes are Just Part of What Made 2018 So Wild
+Hurricanes are Just Part of What Makes Weather So Wild

 Many areas of the country experienced record-breaking flooding in 2018.
 Coastal areas experienced record levels of flooding associated with sea-level rise.
 Heavy rainfalls brought record-breaking inland floods to places like Maryland, Kentucky and Pennsylvania.
 And all this happened while the western United States was engulfed in flames.
 California struggled with its worst fire season ever, following record breaking heat over the summer.